AISP License in Europe

 By holding a European AISP license you may reap a variety of advantages:

-• Holding an AISP license can also open up new business opportunities and revenue streams through fees, partnerships, and value-added services
+• Holding an AISP license can also open up new business opportunities and revenue streams through fees, partnerships, and value-added services.

 AISP Regulations in Europe

-The main provisions of the PSD2:
+The key provisions of PSD2:

-• PSD2 establishes clear liability rules for unauthorized or fraudulent transactions (usually customers are protected from losses in the event of unauthorized transactions)
+• PSD2 establishes clear liability rules for unauthorized or fraudulent transactions (usually customers are protected from losses in the event of unauthorized transactions).

 General Data Protection Regulation (GDPR) is another key regulatory piece within the EU, the main provisions of which are as follows:

-• AISPs must ensure they have a lawful basis for processing personal data (typically, this basis is the explicit consent of the data subject)
+• AISPs must ensure they have a lawful basis for processing personal data (typically, this basis is the explicit consent of the data subject).

 Top EU Jurisdictions for an AISP License